giuffridajoe/scripts/README.md

 <br><br>

 *__split-file.sh__* -
-This script will take a file as an argument and break it up into smaller ones.
+Takes a file as an argument and break it up into smaller ones.
 Records per file and the name of smaller files is passed into the split command.

 ```
    #!/bin/bash